Comprehensive X-ray and Multiwavelength Study of ULXs in NGC 1566: Introduction

 Studying Galactic XRBs enhances our understanding of the characteristics of the donor star of ULXs, the mass of the compact object, the existence of focused outflows known as jets, and the surrounding environment \citep{2023arXiv230200006P}.
 The observed optical emission in ULXs can originate from the accretion disk, the donor star, or a combination of both \citep{2011ApJ...737...81T,2022MNRAS.515.3632A,2022MNRAS.517.3495A}.
-In the many studies (\citealp{2012MNRAS.420.3599S,2018MNRAS.480.4918A,2019ApJ...884L...3Y,2022MNRAS.515.3632A,2014MNRAS.444.2415S}), focusing on optical variability, multi-band colors, and SED modeling, strongly suggest that the optical emission is likely contaminated or even dominated by reprocessed radiation from an irradiated accretion disk.
+In the many studies ( e.g., \citealp{2012MNRAS.420.3599S,2018MNRAS.480.4918A,2019ApJ...884L...3Y,2014MNRAS.444.2415S}), focusing on optical variability, multi-band colors, and SED modeling, strongly suggest that the optical emission is likely contaminated or even dominated by reprocessed radiation from an irradiated accretion disk.
 Additionally, the super-orbital or orbital period (sinusoidal modulations) has been determined for a few optical counterparts in long-term optical light curves \citep{2022MNRAS.510.4355A,2022MNRAS.517.3495A,2009ApJ...690L..39L}.\\

 Such as dynamical mass construction, considerable study has been conducted to determine the donor stars of ULXs \citep{2012ApJ...745...89L}.
 However, this is quite difficult to do for all ULXs because their apparent magnitudes (m$_{V}$) are usually faint (m$_{V}$ $\leq$ 19 mag).
 Moreover, they are located in star-forming and crowded fields, therefore, space detectors with good enough spatial resolution are needed.
-The significant improvement in sensitivity and resolution supplied by the {\it JWST} may indicate that we can identify counterparts in such fields with great confidence.
-The study of \cite{2023arXiv230611163A} showed that even in the {\it HST} images, some optical counterparts appear to be uniquely blended sources.
-Past studies such as \cite{2014MNRAS.442.1054H}, \cite{2016MNRAS.459..771H} and \cite{2020MNRAS.497..917L} have claimed that some counterparts of ULXs, bright in the near-infrared (NIR) band, might be red supergiants (RSGs).
-Since ULXs are located in crowded regions of the host galaxies, images of most of the point-like and/or bright NIR counterparts of ULXs observed in previous studies are likely unresolved sources in the nearby galaxies composed of multiple sources (blend sources), therefore, many sources may not be red color enough for it to be an RSG \citep{2023arXiv230611163A}.\\
+The significant improvement in sensitivity and resolution provided by the {\it JWST} may allow us to identify counterparts in such fields with a high degree of confidence.
+The studies of \cite{2023arXiv230611163A,2023MNRAS.526.5765A} showed that even in the {\it HST} images, some optical counterparts appear to be uniquely blended sources.
+Previous studies (e.g., \cite{2014MNRAS.442.1054H,2020MNRAS.497..917L}) have claimed that some counterparts of ULXs, bright in the NIR band, might be red supergiants (RSGs).
+Since ULXs are located in crowded regions of the host galaxies, the past images of many of the point-like and/or bright NIR counterparts are likely unresolved sources in the distant galaxies, therefore, many sources may not be red color enough for them to be an RSG \citep{2023arXiv230611163A,2023MNRAS.526.5765A}.\\